estuaryoss/estuary-deployer/README.md

             -e MAX_DEPLOYMENTS=3 ->  how many deployments to be done. it is an option to deploy a fixed no of docker-compose envs(docker only)
             -e EUREKA_SERVER="http://10.13.14.28:8080/eureka/v2" -> eureka server
             -e APP_IP_PORT="10.13.14.28:8081" -> the app hostname/ip:port.
 Mandatory if EUREKA_SERVER is used
-            -e APP_APPEND_ID="lab" -> id will be appended to the default app name on service registration.
+            -e APP_APPEND_LABEL="lab" -> id will be appended to the default app name on service registration.
 Useful for user mappings service-resources on a VM
             -e FLUENTD_IP_PORT="10.13.14.28:24224" -> fluentd log collector agent target ip:port
-            -e ENV_EXPIRE_IN=1440 -> how long it will take before the env will be deleted.
-Default is 1440 min.
+            -e ENV_EXPIRE_IN=1440 -> [minutes] How long it will take before the env will be deleted.
+Default is 1440 minutes.
+            -e SCHEDULER_POLL_INTERVAL=120 -> [seconds] The env expire scheduler polling interval.
+Default is 1200 seconds.
     Mandatory:
         -p 8081:8080 -> port fwd from docker 8080 to host 8081
         -v /var/run/docker.sock:/var/run/docker.sock -> docker sock mount